Fall 2020 - Ideas for the Home and Classroom

 Finally, explain how as the seasons change, the day lengths also change with the help of this changing day lengths manipulative.
 Use as an aid to discuss the effects of changing day lengths on the weather.

-We use the library heavily, but we always run into a seasonal problem: seasonal books are hard to get your hands on!
-Every teacher, parent, reader wants seasonally relevant books to read.
+We use the library heavily, but we always run into a problem: seasonal books are hard to get your hands on!
+Every teacher, parent, and reader want seasonally relevant books to read.
 Well, we do too!
 The only way to make sure we have them when needed is to buy them.
-One of the fall books we bought is We're Going on a Leaf Hunt by Steve Metzger.
+One of the fall books we own is We're Going on a Leaf Hunt by Steve Metzger.
 We even created an eight-page Wolfe Pack to go with it.
-Head to our Going on a Leaf Hunt post to read more ideas for use and download your Wolfe Pack (at the bottom) and we’ll walk you through before, during and after activities for this fun autumn book.
+Head to our Going on a Leaf Hunt post to read more ideas for use and download your Wolfe Pack (at the bottom).
+We’ll walk you through before, during, and after activities for this fun autumn book.

 One of the best parts of Halloween is telling stories.
 Act on that.
 Our Monster Writing Lab opens the doors for young learners of all shapes and sizes to hone their writing ability.
 On this post you’ll also find an assortment of Halloween activities for Preschool to First Grade learners.

 If you’re looking for a treat to hand out, Tootsie Pop Ghosts (links to a how-to guide from the Kitchen is My Playground) is one of our favorites.

 Finally, the sound of Halloween to me is the recitation of the following poem by my nephew when he was three.
 I have it captured on video, and it makes me laugh every time.
 He was so cute!
 At the end of the poem, he looks at me and asks, “What’s next?”
 And that’s probably my favorite part of the whole thing, followed closely by the animation of the recitation.
 Here’s the poem: